})

 Conclusion

-In practise, key strategies include:
+In practice, key strategies include:

 1. Conducting thorough security risk assessments